Is your Daikin in Brisbane not working or not running as efficiently as it should?

 This code finder system is found on most Daikin split systems.

-For faulty ducted air conditioning in Brisbane or for a Mitsubishi aircon, you should contact an air conditioning specialist like Tri-Tech to assess your problem and provide the most efficient and cost-effective solution.
+For faulty ducted air conditioning or for a Mitsubishi aircon, you should contact an air conditioning specialist like Tri-Tech Air Conditioning in Morningside, to assess your problem and provide the most efficient and cost-effective solution.

 No matter what air conditioning you have, you should clean your filters twice a year.
 This can help prevent a multitude of faults that can come about from the domino effect of not cleaning your filters.